ShaunCurtis/Blazr.IRepository/Readme.md

 ### Testing the Factory and Context

+The following test demonstrates the basic datastore setup in DI.
+It:
-The following test sets up a DI container, loads the data from the Test Provider, and tests:
+1. Sets up a DI container
+2. Loads the data from the Test Provider

-1. The record count is correct
+3. Tests the record count is correct
-2. One arbitary record is correct.
+4. Tests one arbitary record is correct.

 ```csharp
 [Fact]